Alexi-Micinski/kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

   It would be useful to plot mean goals based on launch date and compare the results to that of outcomes based on launch date.
 This would give more insight to why campaigns fail in certain months.
+It would also be useful to reproduce the outcomes based on launch date graphs for the plays subcategory to see if May is still the best option for start date.